-- Check-ups.
+- Checkups.
 Did you miss a spot?
-Inspect your pet’s paws regularly to ensure there isn’t any dirt or salt in between them.
-Also, keep an eye out for open wounds, which can get infected if they are not covered and treated with ointment as prescribed by your vet.
+Inspect your pet’s paws regularly to ensure there isn’t any dirt or salt between them.
+Also, keep an eye out for open wounds, which can get infected if not covered and treated with ointment as your vet prescribes.

 Seeing your pup in pain is never any fun, but paw infections can be easier to avoid and treat than you might think.
 A little knowledge can go a long way in keeping your dog happy and healthy, even if it means adjusting your routines.
 It’ll all be worth seeing your fur baby romping happily during playtime or jogging joyfully by your side.
 Besides, if you ever need them — your vet is there to help!

 - Is your old dog not eating?
 It probably has nothing to do with hunger

 - How cold is too cold for dogs?
 What you should know

 - Is your old dog shaking?
 1 of these 7 problems may be the cause